 Now, when you have a perfect product design from the get-go, the subsequent steps, like manufacturing, distribution, and marketing will be a breeze.

 As the name implies, Product Lifecycle Management focuses on the product's journey throughout its life.
-From the early stages of development until the product leaves the market, PLM helps companies optimize the production process, streamline their time to market, eliminate bottlenecks, and reduce errors and waste.
+From the early stages of development until the product reaches its end of life and leaves the market, PLM helps companies optimize the production process, streamline their time to market, eliminate bottlenecks, and reduce errors and waste.

 SDM can offer these advantages, but with a more granular approach that enables more robust business outcomes and decision-making.
 Rather than look at the product as a whole, SDM focuses on the individual specs and the processes associated with each.

 Let’s say you have a new snack product.
-Your PLM will help you create all the parts of the product (in this case, the packaging and the snack itself), create a prototype, plan the production process, deliver the product, monitor its success, and remove the product from the market.
+Your PLM will help you create all the parts of the product (in this case, the packaging and the snack itself), create a prototype, plan the production process, deliver the product, monitor its success, manage the product launch, and remove the product from the market when the time comes.

-Now, let’s say you’re also using SDM software to create your new snack product.
+Now, let’s say you’re also using Specification Data Management software to create your new snack product.
 SDM will digitize each element that goes into the product, such as the raw materials, ingredients, and manufacturing line components.
 SDM will create a map of these specs to create relationships, such as combining ingredients to create a formula that will become the finished good.

 SDM goes into finer details of the product portfolio and also factors in budgets, quality management, production costs, and other metrics to give you a holistic view of the process so you can manufacture quality products that dominate the market.